 New Faculty Orientation

-The orientation will be held on 19 and 20 August.
-Details for New Faculty Orientation are available through the the Office of Graduate Studies and Research, which is responsible for organizing this two-day event.
-They send out invitations of participation.
+The orientation will be held on 19 and 20 August: Agenda for 19 August (updated slightly on 17 August); Agenda for 20 August.
+Any questions about the New Faculty Orientation should be directed to the Office of Graduate Studies and Research, which is responsible for organizing this two-day event.
 Interim Dean is Dr. Robert Gates, 570-389-4015.